 Step 2: Personal

 We first cover our basics: buyer persona demographics.
 Specifically, we want to know the age, gender, and location of our ideal buyer.
 This information is essential to learning what their needs and wants are for the product.

 The data also helps target the places where you actually will find your customer.
 For instance, you wouldn’t run an ad for a toolbox in a hair salon.
 That wouldn’t get a lot of customers, would it?

 Of course, not all products have only one persona design.
 However, it’s better to create ads that people can relate to.
-An universal ad is rarely something all customers can relate to.
-Keep in mind, personalized marketing is the best marketing.
-We should write that on a t-shirt.
+A universal ad is rarely something all customers can relate to.
+Keep in mind; personalized marketing is the best marketing.
+We should write that on a T-shirt.

 You can use them in product development as well.
 How?
 Some traits might spark a need that your product can meet.

 Step 3: Professional

 In this section of the persona canvas, we include the following:

 Having data about their client’s jobs is vital for B2B companies.
 But any business should have insight into their customer’s professional life.
 The job info helps us understand our clients better – what their passions are and what their career goals are.